sig-gis/Liberia_NSC_ForestMonitoringTraining/02_CEO/03_data_collection.md

 # Data Collection Exercise in Collect Earth Online (CEO)

 Log in to CEO.
-On the main CEO page, in the search bar at the top left, search for an institution called “Suriname Geospatial Workshop.”
-Click `Visit`.
+On the main CEO page, in the search bar at the top left, search for an institution called “[The Environmental Protection Agency of Liberia (EPA).](https://app.collect.earth/review-institution?institutionId=4290)” Click `Visit`.

 <img align="center" src="../images/ceo/CEO_homepage.png" hspace="15" vspace="10" width="600">